dustinpfister/blog_posts/_posts/js-array.md

 ### 3.3 - Use Array.unshift to add an element to and end of an Array

 The unshift method works just like the push method but it can be used to add one or more elements to the beginning of an Array at index 0, rather than at the end of an array.
+So then that is push to add an element at the end, and unshift to add an element to the begging of the array at the left most position.
+Also just like that is the push method it is possible to add more than one element at a time, but just making use of more than one argument when calling the method.

 ```js
 var a = [4,5,6];